jdittrich/userNeedResearchBook/text/allURBook.md

 Possibly you could even wrap the information up »So you…« and/or refer to an area you like further information about.
-So it will be clear that you care for the information and listened well – without casting some judgement on what was told to you.
+So it will be clear that you care for the information and listened well – without casting some judgment on what was told to you.

 ### Body Language